 Every winter at herb school, I share my love of trees with my students.
-Along with being majestic, trees function as the respiratory system for entire planet; they are essential for our every breath of life; plus they provide food, shelter, clothing, transportation (boats, etc) and warmth through firewood — and they offer exceptional medicine for the treatment of coughs, colds, aches pains and healing wounds.
+Along with being majestic, trees function as the respiratory system for entire planet; they are essential for our every breath of life; plus they provide food, shelter, clothing, transportation (boats, vehicles, etc) and warmth through firewood. and, if that weren’t enough, they offer exceptional medicine for the treatment of coughs, colds, aches pains and healing wounds.

 It’s medicinal uses are many.

 The leaves (“needles”) can be chewed to soothe sore throats; brewed into tea for coughs, colds, sore throats; stomach pain from indigestion; arthritic joints; bladder infections; and an antiseptic mouthwash.
 That “pine-like” fragrance is due to those powerful essential oils that work as an anti bacterial, an anti fungal, and a general well rounded anti microbial.
 It’s particularly high in Vitamin C, giving it another lovely boost for immune support.

 My favourite way to use this tree medicine is as a medicinal vinegar.
 Vinegars excel at extracting vitamins and minerals.
 They are also great for those avoiding alcohol, perfect for children, elders, and are generally user friendly.
 Splash some on your salad, grains, veggies.
 You can also use fir vinegar as a hair rinse for dandruff, as a disinfectant for skin wounds, and use it as your daily vitamin C dose every morning in some water.
 Enjoy the bounty of this land.

 1. With sharp scissors, chop, shred or slice your herb into a wide-mouthed mason jar

 2. Cover your herb with raw organic apple cider vinegar.
 Cover with a tight fitting lid.
 Vinegar can rust metal lids.
 I line my jars with wax paper to avoid this.